avid-technology/VideoEditorialInTheCloud/Avid_Edit_In_The_Cloud_Terraform/Remote/README.md

 ## Introduction

-This collection will help you deploy 1 Jumpbox and 1 Teradici CAC server.
+This collection will help you deploy 1 Jumpbox, 1 Teradici CAC and 1 Teradici CAM servers.

 Jumpbox will help you create a single point of access to your resource group.
 You should modify the NSG handling remote connections to only allow specific IP addresses to access your resources.

-Teradici CAC server is a solution built by Teradici to access VM via PCoIP protocol.
-Find more information at [Teradici CAC](https://docs.teradici.com/find/product/cloud-access-software/current?subscriptionName=cloud-access)
+Teradici CAM/CAC server is a solution built by Teradici to access VM via PCoIP protocol.
+Find more information at [Teradici CAC](https://www.teradici.com/web-help/cas_manager/).
+If you plan to use Teradici CAM SaaS, there is no need to install the standalone CAM server.

 ![current + Next Version](./remote.png)